AmeeraKT/e-commerce-app/README.md

     3>> Perform routing in the project so that the application main can run.
+        1> I ran the command
+                python manage.py runserver
+        2> I checked the if the application is up, running and displayed properly by visiting this link http://localhost:8000/

+    4>> Create a model in the application main with the name Product and have the mandatory attributes as follows. name
+        price
+        description

+        1> I created a model in the models.py file in the main folder by adding the following code:

+    5>> Create a function in views.py to return to an HTML template that displays the name of the application and your name and class.
+        1> I created a function that will display the details I want to show in the application def show_main(request):
+                    context = {
+                        'name' : 'Cookie',
+                        'price': '5000',
+                        'description': 'Homey chocolate chip cookies baked fresh everyday' }

+                    return render(request, "main.html", context)

+    6>> Create a routing in urls.py for the application main to map the function created in views.py.

-        1> I created a file called urls.py in the folder e-commerce-app 2> I then added the following code in the file: from django.urls import path
+        1> I created a file called urls.py in the folder e-commerce-app 2> I then added the following code in the file to configure URL routing for the main application: from django.urls import path
                 from main.views import show_main

                 app_name = 'main'

                 urlpatterns = [
                     path('', show_main, name='show_main'),
                 ]

-    4>> Create a model in the application main with the name Product and have the mandatory attributes as follows. name
-        price
-        description

-    5>> Create a function in views.py to return to an HTML template that displays the name of the application and your name and class.

-    6>> Create a routing in urls.py for the application main to map the function created in views.py.
+        3> To configure URL routing for the project, I added the following code to the urls.py file in the e_commerce_app folder from django.urls import path, include
+                path('', include('main.urls'))

     7>> Perform deployment to PWS for the application that has been created so that it can be accessed by others via the Internet.